CHKDSK Is Not Available For RAW Drives

 2. Right-click the RAW drive and select Format.Formatting through Windows Explorer.

-3. Set the format parameters (ensure Quick format is selected) and click Start.Starting the format.
+3. Set the format parameters (check the box for Quick Format, it will skip a full scan and speed up the process) and click Start.Starting the format.

 4. Click OK to confirm.